splunk/public-o11y-docs/logs/save-share.rst

 Save a Log Observer Connect query
 ================================================================================

-To create a query, follow these steps:
+To create and save a query, follow these steps:

 #.
-In the control bar, select the desired time increment from the time picker, then in the :guilabel:`Index` field, select :guilabel:`Splunk Observability Cloud data`.
+In the control bar, select the desired time increment from the time picker, then in the :guilabel:`Index` field, select the index you want to search.
 Select :guilabel:`Add Filter`, then enter a keyword or field.

 #.
-To override the default aggregation, follow these steps:
+To set an aggregation, follow these steps:

    #.
 Using the calculation control, set the calculation type you want from the list.
 The default is :guilabel:`Count`.
    #.
 Select the field that you want to aggregate by.